aregsar/aregsarblog/blog/2020/how-laravel-facades-work-under-the-hood/index.md

 The comments at the top of the every facade class implemented by the framework will have a list of methods that you can call on that facade class.
 These are listed using the `@method` attribute.
 The comments also list the service class that will be resolved that those methods are defined in.
 This is listed using the `@see` attribute.

-I am showing only one of the `@method` comments of the `Request` facade which shows that `static void flush()` method is one of the methods that we can call on the Request facade.
+I am showing only one of the `@method` comments of the `Illuminate\Support\Facades\Request` facade which shows that `static void flush()` method is one of the methods that we can call on the Request facade.
 Also the `@see` attribute shows that the Request facade resolves the `Illuminate\Http\Request` service class that is the class that defines the actual `static void flush()` method that will be called when we call `Request::flush()`.

 As you can see The Request facade only contains the required implementation of `getFacadeAccessor`.

-Now Let's see what happens when the `Request::flush()` method is called on the Request facade.
+Now Let's see what happens when the `Illuminate\Support\Facades\Request::flush()` method is called on the Request facade.

-Since there is no implementation for that method and it is a static method call, the static `__callStatic` method of the base `Facade` class will be called.
+Since there is no implementation for that method and it is a static method call, the static `__callStatic` method of the base `Illuminate\Support\Facades\Facade` class will be called.
 This is where all the magic of the facade class happens and will be covered it the next section.

 ## The Facade base class

-The base `Illuminate\Support\Facades\Facade` class that the `Request` facade extends is where the service class associated with the facade is resolved and its method invoked.
+The base `Illuminate\Support\Facades\Facade` class that the `Illuminate\Support\Facades\Request` facade extends is where the service class associated with the facade is resolved and then its method invoked.

 A partial implementation of the class is shown below: